How to get a handicap at Hoebridge Golf Club.

 • The card should be marked as for a medal round and must be signed by the player and the marker at the conclusion of the round.

 • A photograph of the card should then be sent by e mail to the Hoebridge Handicap Committee at firstname.lastname@example.org and the card subsequently placed in the post box marked ‘Handicap’ located adjacent to the Notice Boards in the rear foyer at Hoebridge.
 The card will then be processed by the Handicap Committee in due course.

-If any of the above conditions are not met, the card will be viewed as invalid and will not be processed.
+If any of the above conditions are not met, or the My EG app process is not completed correctly, the score will be viewed as invalid and will either not be processed, or a penalty score may be applied equal to a net par score for the player concerned.